-With beats that have a lot going on melodically, it's best to create a simple vocal melody.
-With beats that are more hollow and basic, you have the freedom to do a lot melodically with your vocal lines.
+It's best to create a simple vocal melody with beats that have a lot going on melodically.
+With more hollow and basic beats, you have the freedom to do a lot melodically with your vocal lines.

 Related Post: How To Write A Sad Song

-From your melodic ideas, you should already have a loose feel for the rhyming scheme you want to use.
+You should already have a loose feel for the rhyming scheme you want to use from your melodic ideas.
 Most songs do ABAB or AABB, but it's really up to you.
 You don't even have to rhyme if you don't want to.

 Related Post: 3 Ways That Backing Vocals Can Elevate Your Song